V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-In the first example, we declare a route with a path on our own website, for example https://bla.com/google,
+In the first example, we declare a route with a path on our own website, for example, https://bla.com/google,
 which redirects to Google.
 In the second example, we simply declare an external route.